Lasse Vibe: 2015–16

+2016–17

 After an extended spell away on international duty, Vibe returned in time for Brentford's fifth match of the 2016–17 season versus Rotherham United.
 One week later, he scored his first goal of the season against Sheffield Wednesday, but was sent off late in the 1–1 draw.
 He scored again in a 4–1 win over Reading on 27 September 2016, but was ruled out after suffering damaged ankle ligaments during a 0–0 draw with Wigan Athletic on 1 October.
-Vibe regained his starting place on his return in early November, but as in the previous season, he suffered a goal drought and failed to score again until 7 January 2017, when he deputised for the injured Scott Hogan as the team's lone striker in an FA Cup third round victory over Eastleigh.
-The continuing unavailability of Hogan and then his departure at the end of the January transfer window saw Vibe keep the lone striker role and he returned to form, scoring 14 goals in 21 matches between 7 January and the end of the season.
-He finished the season as Brentford's top scorer with 16 goals from 36 appearances.
+Vibe regained his starting place on his return in early November, but as in the previous season, he suffered a goal drought and failed to score again until 7 January 2017, when he deputised for the injured Scott Hogan as the team's lone forward in an FA Cup third round victory over Eastleigh.
+The continuing unavailability of Hogan and then his departure at the end of the January transfer window saw Vibe keep the lone forward role and he returned to form, scoring 14 goals in 21 matches between 7 January and the end of the season.
+He finished the season as Brentford's top scorer, with 16 goals from 36 appearances.